-(c) By contrast, of the ERC Act does not empower any itself of the relevant class or type.
-Section 22(2)(n) of the ERC Act empowers a State Commission to refer to the relevant dispute or difference (falling within the relevant class or type) to arbitration4If the disputes and differences which have arisen between the Petitioner and Respondent No. 1 were disputes and differences arising between a licensee and a utility (which they are not), then, upon a of the provisions of,would be obliged in this case either upon the disputes and differences which have arisen or to arbitrate upon them itself5Alternatively(H) (1) It is submitted that the regulatory and adjudicatory function/powers of Respondent No. 2 are distinct and separate.
-While Respondent No.2 may have wide powers of regulation, its adjudicatory functions are confined to tariff related matters.
-So far as the Central Electricity Regulatory Commission is concerned, its adjudicatory functions are all confined to tariff related matters as would be evident from a reading of Section 13 (a), (b) and (c) with Section 13(h).
-Likewise, adjudicatory functions of Respondent No.2 have to be determined by reading together S.22 (1)(a), (b) and (c) and Section 22(2)(n).
-No other adjudicatory power has been conferred on Respondent No. 2; hence Respondent No. 2 cannot purport to deal with an alleged dispute which involves non-tariff issues.
-In the present case the dispute is about, inter-alia whether the PPA is void and the consequences that arise out of the same.
-The said dispute is not a tariff related matter falling within Section 22(1)(c) and hence cannot be adjudicated under Section 22(2)(n).
+(c) By contrast, section 22(2)(n) of the ERC Act does not empower any State Commission itself to arbitrate upon disputes of the relevant class or type.
+Section 22(2)(n) of the ERC Act empowers a State Commission to refer to the relevant dispute or difference (falling within the relevant class or type) to arbitration.

+(4) If the disputes and differences which have arisen between the Petitioner and Respondent No. 1 were disputes and differences arising between a licensee and a utility (which they are not), then, upon a proper construction of the provisions of section 22(2)(n) of the ERC Act, Respondent No. 2 would be obliged to refer the disputes and differences to arbitration in accordance with the parties’ arbitration agreement set out in Clause 20.3 of the PPA.
+Consequently, in this case Respondent No. 2 has no jurisdiction, exclusive or non-exclusive, either to adjudicate upon the disputes and differences which have arisen or to arbitrate upon them itself.

+(5) Alternatively, Respondent No. 2 must in any event refer the disputes and differences which have arisen as between the Petitioner and Respondent No. 1 to arbitration in accordance with the parties’ arbitration agreement set out in Clause 20.3 of the PPA because (a) it is a judicial authority within the meaning of section 45 of the Arbitration and Conciliation Act, 1996, (b) Clause 20.3 of the PPA is an “agreement for arbitration” within the meaning of section 44 of the Arbitration and Conciliation Act, 1996 and (c) each of the requirements set out in sections 44 and 45 are satisfied in the present case.

-The enactment of the ERC Act, and, in particular section 22(2)(n) of the ERC Act does not entail the consequence that any arbitration agreements providing for the reference of disputes or differences to any other person or body for determination by means of arbitration is abrogated, superseded or set at nought.
+(H) (1) The enactment of the ERC Act, and, in particular section 22(2)(n) of the ERC Act does not entail the consequence that any arbitration agreements providing for the reference of disputes or differences to any other person or body for determination by means of arbitration is abrogated, superseded or set at nought.

-(2) Following by section 55 of the Electricity (Supply) Act, 1948 (introduced by Act 22 of 1998) the by of types or classes
+(2) Following the enactment of the ERC Act, by section 55 of the Electricity (Supply) Act, 1948 (introduced by Act 22 of 1998) Parliament enacted provisions providing for the arbitration by the Central Electricity Authority of certain types or classes of dispute between utilities.

 (3) If, as Respondent No. 1 contends, under section 22(2)(n) of the ERC Act, Respondent No. 2 possesses an exclusive jurisdiction or power of adjudication in relation to disputes and differences between utilities, Act 22 of 1998 was enacted to no useful purpose and sets up an inherent jurisdictional conflict between the two statutory bodies.

-(I) The PPA provides a complete machinery for dispute resolution and arbitration.
-There is no provision in the ERC Act which expressly or impliedly supersedes or renders null and void .
-If that proposition be correct (and it is respectfully submitted that it is correct), then it necessarily follows that the parties’ arbitration agreement set out in Clause 20.3 of the PPA machinery continues to be in force and continues to bind both the Petitioner and Respondent No. 1.
+(I) (1) There is no provision in the ERC Act which expressly or impliedly supersedes or renders null and void an arbitration agreement entered into between a utility and a utility or between a licensee and a utility.
+If that proposition be correct (and it is respectfully submitted that it is correct), then it necessarily follows that the parties’ arbitration agreement set out in Clause 20.3 of the PPA continues to be in force and continues to bind both the Petitioner and Respondent No. 1.